 - Don’t take profits or cash from your business, without recording it in the books.
 We have already mentioned the importance of recording expenses above, and we believe that you should record all your expenses as they are incurred.
 Business cash or finance that is taken out by you for your expenses is known as drawings in financial lingo and is shown as a deduction from your business capital.

-- Additionally, you should also keep an adequate track of what you loan to your business.
-Whatever you invest in your business as capital or give to your business as a loan should duly be recorded in the books under the relevant account.
-The loan will be recorded as a liability while the invested amount will be recorded as capital.
+- Additionally, you should also keep an adequate track of what you funding to your business.
+Whatever you invest in your business as capital or give to your business as funding should duly be recorded in the books under the relevant account.
+The funding will be recorded as a liability while the invested amount will be recorded as capital.

 Following the tips above will ensure that your business finance would be treated separately from your personal finance.

 Pay Yourself First